Lambda-Build-African-Marketplace/african-mkt-be/README.md

  If successful, recieve:

   - Status Code: **200**
-  - Object of the user info
+  - Object of the updated user's info
     ```
     {
     "id": 4,